[Holodeck –

 energy grid beta four.

-JANEWAY: Janeway to Bridge, report.
+JANEWAY: Janeway to Bridge.
+Report.

 [Bridge]

-CHAKOTAY: We’re experiencing power fluctuations on deck six,
+CHAKOTAY: Power fluctuations on deck six, Captain.
+Mister Tuvok is

 JANEWAY [OC]: Keep me informed.
 Janeway out.